ricardoerl/streamzone/README.md

 # streamzone

-Get your schedule for different time zones.
+Get your time for different places.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).